-Now that you have selected your fruiting tree, there are a few things that are essential to know.
+Once you’ve selected your fruiting tree, there are a few things that are essential to know…

 Three considerations are important in choosing a spot for your tree:

 Sun – Fruit trees need at least a half day of sun.

 Soil – Soil must be well-drained and fertile.
 Heavy clay soil must be amended before planting.

 Space – Fruit trees like air flow and sun.
 Plant 12-14′ from each other.

 Dig hole slightly LESS deep than root mass.

 For container plants: Remove plant from container, cut or pull away any circled, matted or tangled roots.